davepetrov/projects/README.md

 # A* Pathfinding Algorithm
 This is my first attempt at A* pathfinding.
 I made this visualization out of interest for pathfinding.

+## Brief path explanations:
+The A* path finding algorithm is one of the most efficient pathfinding algorithms which finds the shortest distance in the most optimal time.
+The algorithm uses a heuristic to determine the direction for which the path needs to travel.
+The node is allowed to travel diagonally by default [You can change this in the node.py file to make it only follow horizonal and vertical movements]
+The Closed Set, denoted by the purple path represents the nodes that the algorithm has visited.
+The Open Set, denoted by the turquious path represents the nodes that the algorithm will visit next.
+The golden path represents the most optimal path from point A to the current position the algorithm is working on.
+This path is updated in real time so the user can see where the algorithm is working during the process.
+Play around with the visualizer... you'll find yourself creating some pretty crazy paths... and trust me when I say this, this has been one of the most visually satifsying projects yet.
+Youll get what I mean as you play around with the settings.

 ## Reqs.
 You must create a map to start the pathfinding.
 The Orange node represents the start node, the brown nodes represent checkpoints
 (ie: points the algorithms needs to pass in order to complete the path), and the red node represents the goal node.